pyprojectx/pyprojectx/docs/docs/config/tools.md

 !!! note "Upgrading from Pyprojectx < 2.1.0"

-    If the virtual environment of a tool cotext is already present, you will need to re-create it to use the new activation mechanism, either by removing the _.pyprojectx_ directory or by running any command with the `--force-install` option, f.e. `./pw -f --install-context main`.
+    If the virtual environment of a tool context is already present, you will need to re-create it to use the new activation mechanism, either by removing the _.pyprojectx_ directory or by running any command with the `--force-install` option, f.e. `./pw -f --install-context main`.